-CAUTION: Guards must be used with all grinding wheels, cutting wheels, sanding flap discs, wire brushes, and wire wheels.
+ACAUTION: Guards must be used with all grinding wheels, cutting wheels, sanding flap discs, wire brushes, and wire wheels.
 The tool may be used without a guard only when sanding with conventional sanding discs.
+A Type 1 guard (intended for use with Type 1 cutting wheels and Type 27 wheels marked for cutting only) is available at extra cost from your local dealer or authorized service center.
+Grinding with wheels other than Type 27 and Type 29 require different accessory guards not included with the tool.
+A 1/4" (6.35 mm) thick, Type 27 guard is provided for use with the Type 27 wheel.

-Refer to Figure A to see conventional sanding discs.
-Refer to Figure A to see guards provided with the unit.
-Some applications may require purchasing the correct guard from your local dealer or authorized service center.
+NOTE: A Type 1 guard is available at extra cost from your local dealer or authorized service center.